tinylib/msgp/README.md

 Alpha.
 Here are the known limitations/restrictions:

  - All fields of a struct that are not Go built-ins are assumed to satisfy the `enc.MsgEncoder` and `enc.MsgDecoder` interfaces.
 This will only *actually* be the case if the declaration for that type is in a file touched by the code generator.
 The generator will output a warning if it can't resolve an identifier in the file, or if it ignores an exported field.
 The generated code will fail to compile if you encounter this issue, so it shouldn't catch you by surprise.
  - Like most serializers, `chan` and `func` fields are ignored, as well as non-exported fields.
-This is by design.
  - Methods are only generated for `struct` definitions.
 Chances are that we will keep things this way.
  - Encoding/decoding of `interface{}` can be flaky.
 It works fine for go builtins, but don't count on it working well for anything beyond that.